linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/When Safe Proved Risky- Commercial Paper during the Financial Crisis of 2007.md

 Financial commercial paper is issued by large financial institutions.
 In contrast to asset-backed commercial paper, financial commercial paper is issued by the institution directly and not via a conduit.
 Also, financial commercial paper is unsecured and the issuer does not pledge assets as collateral.
 Financial commercial paper is considered a low-risk asset because of its short maturity and the fact that its issuers are large institutions with strong balance sheets.
 If the balance sheet of an issuer deteriorates, investors usually become reluctant to roll over maturing commercial paper and the issuer has to exit the commercial paper market.

-The main issuers of financial paper are foreign financial institutions, accounting for  \$455 billion of commercial paper in early 2007.
+The main issuers of financial paper are foreign financial institutions, accounting for $455 billion of commercial paper in early 2007.
 Many foreign issuers are U.S. subsidiaries of foreign banks, which are set up primarily to access the U.S. commercial paper market.
 The two main U.S. issuers of financial commercial paper are captive finance companies and bank-related finance companies.
 Captive finance companies are subsidiaries of automobile companies or manufacturing companies that issue commercial paper to secure financing for their parent companies (Fabozzi and Mann, 2005).
-In January 2007, total liabilities of captive finance companies accounted for\$ 1.87 trillion, of which \$165 billion was commercial paper.
+In January 2007, total liabilities of captive finance companies accounted for \$1.87 trillion, of which \$165 billion was commercial paper.
 Some of the largest captive finance companies issuing financial commercial paper are those owned by General Motors, General Electric, and Toyota (Stigum and Crescenzi, 2007; Standard and Poor's, 2009).

 Bank-related finance companies are funding subsidiaries of large bank holding companies.
 Many bank holding companies use such funding subsidiaries to issue commercial paper and pass the proceeds downstream into the bank.
 Bank holding companies choose such a structure because banks themselves are usually not allowed to issue commercial paper.
 Some bank holding companies also issue commercial paper to finance nonbank activities.
-In January 2007, total liabilities of bank holding companies equaled  \$757 billion, of which\$ 79 billion were in the form of commercial paper.
+In January 2007, total liabilities of bank holding companies equaled \$757 billion, of which \$79 billion were in the form of commercial paper.
 Some of the largest bank holding companies issuing financial paper are those of Citibank and American Express (Saunders and Cornett, 2008; Standards and Poor's, 2009).

 # Corporate Commercial Paper

 Corporate commercial paper is issued by nonfinancial businesses.
-In January 2007, total credit market debt of nonfinancial businesses was  \$9.16 trillion of which\$ 145 billion was commercial paper, accounting for 1.6 percent of total liabilities.
-Like financial commercial paper, corporate commercial paper is unsecured and only large, creditworthy firms with strong balance sheets can issue commercial
+In January 2007, total credit market debt of nonfinancial businesses was \$9.16 trillion of which \$145 billion was commercial paper, accounting for 1.6 percent of total liabilities.
+Like financial commercial paper, corporate commercial paper is unsecured and only large, creditworthy firms with strong balance sheets can issue commercial paper.

-paper.
 Most issuers are in the largest size quintile of publicly traded corporations.
 For these firms, commercial paper is an important source of financing, representing about 30 percent of their current liabilities (Downing and Oliner, 2007).
 Among the main issuers of corporate financial paper are General Electric and Coca-Cola (Standard and Poor's, 2009).

 Historically, commercial paper issuers used the proceeds from issuance to cover their short-term financing needs for working capital and inventory.
 Over time, many issuers started rolling over maturing commercial paper at regular frequencies, thus effectively financing a constant share of their activities via commercial paper.
 Kahl, Shivdasani, and Wang (2008) estimate that, on average, commercial paper borrowing represents 36 percent of investment outlays among commercial paper issuers.

 # Demand Side of Commercial Paper

 Money market funds and mutual funds are the main investors in commercial paper.
-In January 2007, money market funds and mutual funds owned commercial paper worth  \$767 billion, or 31.4 percent of the market, according to the Federal Reserve Flow of Funds data.
-Other important investor classes were foreign investors (\$ 299 billion), state and local governments (\$205 billion), funding corporations (\$198 billion), and nonfinancial corporate businesses (\$109 billion).
+In January 2007, money market funds and mutual funds owned commercial paper worth $767 billion, or 31.4 percent of the market, according to the Federal Reserve Flow of Funds data.
+Other important investor classes were foreign investors ($299 billion), state and local governments ($205 billion), funding corporations ($198 billion), and nonfinancial corporate businesses ($109 billion).
 Individual households own little commercial paper directly, but they own commercial paper indirectly through their ownership of money market funds and mutual funds.

 The dominant role of money market funds and mutual funds as commercial paper investors is relatively new.
 Money market funds emerged in the 1970s as an alternative to bank deposits that paid regulated interest rates below market-determined rates on commercial paper.
 Over time, money market funds grew in size and totaled \$2.4 trillion at the start of 2007 (Federal Reserve Flow of Funds data).